2 tugboats speed to Egypt's Suez Canal as shippers avoid it | Business

 Two additional tugboats sped Sunday to Egypt's Suez Canal to aid efforts to free a skyscraper-sized container ship wedged for days across the crucial waterway, even as major shippers increasingly divert their boats out of fear the vessel may take even longer to free.

-The pilot spoke to The Associated Press on condition of anonymity as he wasn't authorized to brief journalists.
+The pilot spoke to The Associated Press on condition of anonymity as he wasn't authorised to brief journalists.

 On Saturday, the head of the Suez Canal Authority told journalists that strong winds were “not the only cause” for the Ever Given running aground, appearing to push back against conflicting assessments offered by others.
 Lt.
 Gen. Osama Rabei said an investigation was ongoing but did not rule out human or technical error.

 Bernhard Schulte Shipmanagement maintains that their “initial investigations rule out any mechanical or engine failure as a cause of the grounding.”
 However, at least one initial report suggested a “blackout” struck the hulking vessel carrying some 20,000 containers at the time of the incident.
 Rabei said he remained hopeful that dredging could free the ship without having to resort to removing its cargo, but added that “we are in a difficult situation, it's a bad incident.”
 Asked about when they expected to free the vessel and reopen the canal, he said: “I can't say because I do not know.”
+Speaking on Sunday to the pro-government Egyptian television channel Extra News, Rabei said Egyptian President Abdel Fattah el-Sissi had ordered the canal authority to prepare for all options, including taking containers off of the vessel.
+He said officials had been in talks with the US about that possibility, without elaborating.
 Shoei Kisen Kaisha Ltd., the company that owns the vessel, said it was considering removing containers if other refloating efforts failed.
 The Ever Given is wedged about 6 kilometers (3.7 miles) north of the canal's Red Sea entrance near the city of Suez.
 A prolonged closure of the crucial waterway would cause delays in the global shipment chain.
 Some 19,000 vessels passed through the canal last year, according to official figures.
-About 10% of world trade flows through the canal.
+About 10 per cent of world trade flows through the canal.
 The closure could affect oil and gas shipments to Europe from the Middle East.
 Already, Syria has begun rationing the distribution of fuel in the war-torn country amid concerns of delays of shipments arriving amid the blockage.

 ALSO READ